Stadium Arcadium: Music

+The album was only released on cassette in Indonesia and Malaysia, and was slightly sped up in order to get the entire contents of each disc to fit on each side of the tape, in addition to featuring slightly edited versions of "Hey" and "Desecration Smile".

 Additional tracks

 Commercial performance

 Stadium Arcadium sold 442,000 copies in the United States in its first week and debuted at number one on the Billboard 200 making it the band's first number one debut in their career.
 In its second week, the album remained at number one on the Billboard 200, selling 157,000 copies (down 65 percent).
 In Canada, the double album debuted at #1 on the Canadian Albums Chart, selling 64,000 copies in its first week.

 "Dani California" spent fourteen weeks at number one on the Billboard Alternative Songs chart and is one of three songs in the history of the chart to debut at number one.

 Critical reception

 Stadium Arcadium received generally favorable reviews.
 Rolling Stone critic Brian Hiatt deemed it the band's best album to date and noted Kiedis' growth as a singer and songwriter: "the guy [Kiedis] who once yelped, 'I want to party on your pussy!' whisper-sings a gentler, though not unrelated, proposition: 'All I want is for you to be happy/And take this moment to make you my family.'
 The delicate 'Hard to Concentrate' is the most vulnerable Peppers tune ever—a full-on marriage proposal from Anthony Kiedis, with Flea's muted bass and John Frusciante's layered guitars slow-dancing over Afrobeat hand drums."
 The magazine later ranked it as the second-best album released in 2006, behind Modern Times by Bob Dylan.
 Q magazine said it was one of the year's best albums, while Andrew Perry of The Observer stated it was "relentless, purposeful, as moreish as McDonald's... mainstream America in excelsis."
 Josh Kun of Los Angeles Times wrote that "they've never sounded this good as musicians.
 The use of analog tape lends a raw, organic touch to the whole album and the Chili Peppers come off more assured and confident than they ever did back when they made a career out of bragging."
 Stephen Thomas Erlewine of AllMusic was more reserved in his praise, finding the album overproduced and self-indulgent despite the presence of "something pretty great and lean buried beneath the excess".
 Pitchfork critic Rob Mitchum wrote that the album "is split between slightly askew mid-tempo pop and regrettable relapses into funk and muso noodling".

+In 2024, Loudwire staff elected it as the best hard rock album of 2006.

 A problem often pointed out by audiophiles is Vlado Meller's mastering for the CD release.
 It can be regarded as a product of the loudness war, with heavy use of dynamic range compression, and suffering of frequent clipping.
 The vinyl was mastered by Steve Hoffman and Kevin Gray.